A model of care is a way to give people healthcare. Models of care control:

-- Dozens of organizations oppose this model, including the American Medical Association and the American Academy of Pediatrics.
+- Dozens of organizations oppose non-affirming models, including the American Medical Association and the American Academy of Pediatrics.
 In some places, this model is against the law.

 Other models of care

 Harm reduction model

 - The goal in this model is to reduce the chances someone might hurt or kill themselves.
 For instance, if someone is going to use illegal injected silicone, this model tells them how to lower the chances they will be disfigured, get sick, or die.

 In the past, trans healthcare was often hard to get because of standards of care.
 The rules were made to keep people from making a bad choice about transition.
 They also helped others see that transgender healthcare was not “experimental.”
 But they also helped doctors and others who did not want a lawsuit from transgender people.
 They were often used to stop trans people from getting medical care that they wanted.